Janguis/Tabletop_Game_Recommendation/README.md

 This folder contains all the data used in the project.
 The raw data is extracted from Board Game Geek website, in the form of a downloadable .csv file and from their public server which was accessed through an API.
 There is also a file describing the metadata for each of the stored .csv files.

+Data saved from the BGG website was downloaded on 27/06/2024.

 ## How to use
 There are separate code files, each performing a stage of the project, which can be run in Jupiter Notebook.